 In the quantum world, outcomes are counter-intuitive, differing from what we expect based on our everyday experiences.
 The particle physicist Richard Feynman remarked that this means we seem to have to walk “a logical tightrope” when we talk about a quantum system.

-Fay Dowker, Imperial College London, will describe a way of thinking about quantum mechanics in which logic is indeed something to which we must pay careful attention if we want a picture of the quantum world.
+Fay Dowker, Imperial College London, described a way of thinking about quantum mechanics in which logic is indeed something to which we must pay careful attention if we want a picture of the quantum world.

 Fay Dowker is Professor of Theoretical Physics at Imperial College London.
 She completed her PhD under the supervision of Professor Stephen Hawking in Cambridge.
 Professor Dowker did postdoctoral work at Fermi National Accelerator Laboratory in Batavia Illinois, University of California at Santa Barbara, and California Institute of Technology, Pasadena California.
 She was a lecturer at Queen Mary University of London before joining Imperial College.